-The tax impact included in fair value gains and other reserves as at 31 December 2023, relates to deferred taxation arising on the fair value gains in respect of property of entities forming part of the Mizzi Organisation for an amount of €7,483,873 (2022: €7,492,521).
+The tax impact included in fair value gains and other reserves as at 31 December 2024, relates to deferred taxation arising on the fair value gains in respect of property of entities forming part of the Mizzi Organisation for an amount of €6,443,004 (2023: €7,483,873).
 The movements in the tax impact relating to this component of other comprehensive income during the current and the preceding financial years are presented in the respective table above.

 Gains from changes in fair value of investment property, net of deferred tax movements, which are unrealised at the end of the reporting periods, would be recognised in profit or loss in accordance with the Organisation's accounting policy for investment property.
 These amounts are transferred from retained earnings to the fair value gains reserve since these gains are not considered by the directors of the respective entities to be available for distribution.
-Any write-downs of the carrying amount of non-current assets held for sale, which were previously classified as investment property and fair valued in prior years before being transferred upon a change in intended use, are treated in the same way as outlined above.